hakrrr/I-HGG/README.md

-# Exploration via Hindsight Goal Generation
+# Exploration via Image-Based Hindsight Goal Generation

 This is the TensorFlow implementation for the Bachelor's thesis "Image-Based Hindsight Goal Generation via VAE for Robotic Object Manipulation with Sparse-Reward Deep Reinforcement Learning" (James Li, 2020).
 It is based on the implementation of G-HGG (Matthias Brucker, 2020).